Kailey Brennan

 - Customized Herbal Medicine: Tailored botanical formulas to support your specific health goals

-- Tui Na and Bodywork: Cupping and Gua Sha to release tension and promote circulation
+- Tui Na and Bodywork: Fire Cupping, Gua Sha, and Asian bodywork techniques to release tension and promote circulation

-- Cranial Therapy: Subtle yet powerful techniques to enhance overall well-being
+- CranioSacral Therapy: Subtle yet powerful techniques to enhance overall well-being

 - Lifestyle Guidance: Practical advice to help you make health-promoting choices daily

-- Nutritional Wisdom: Personalized dietary recommendations to nourish your body and mind
+- Nutritional Wisdom: Personalized dietary and recommendations to nourish your body and mind

 Treatment synthesizes time-tested and modern approaches, carefully combined to address your unique health concerns and promote ongoing wellness.

-In addition to my private practice, I provide in-person and online instruction on palpation in the practice of acupuncture for licensed acupuncturists and students in the United States.
+In addition to my private practice, I provide teaching and instruction on the synthesis of osteopathic palpation with East Asian medicine for licensed acupuncturists and students in the United States.

 I recently relocated to Fort Collins from Denver with my husband and lab mix, Moose.
-Outside the clinic, I enjoy hiking Colorado’s beautiful trails, watercolor painting, riding my bike, spending time with family and friends, and attempting to tire my very energetic dog out on Fort Collins’ many walking paths.
+Outside the clinic, I enjoy hiking Colorado’s beautiful trails, cooking, watercolor painting, spending time with family and friends, and attempting to tire my very energetic dog out on Fort Collins’ many walking paths.

 Education and Credentials

-- Masters in Traditional Chinese Medicine from Colorado School of Traditional Chinese Medicine in Denver, Colorado (2015)
+- Masters of Science degree in Traditional Chinese Medicine from Colorado School of Traditional Chinese Medicine in Denver, Colorado (2015)

-- Doctoral candidate in Acupuncture and Herbal Medicine, Seattle Institute of East Asian Medicine (2025)
+- Doctor of Acupuncture and Herbal Medicine candidate, Seattle Institute of East Asian Medicine (2025)

 - Licensed Acupuncturist in Colorado state (CO ACU #2221)